busterbenson/buster-wiki/content/blog/2015/05-27-the-element-of-irreducible-rascality.md

 +++
 # basics
-title = "The Element of Irreduclible Rascality" author = "me" link = "https://writtenonbart.com/the-element-of-irreducible-rascality-54bea38d1a2f"
+title = "The Element of Irreducible Rascality" author = "me" link = "https://writtenonbart.com/the-element-of-irreducible-rascality-54bea38d1a2f"
 one_liner = "This is one of my favorite phrases coined by Alan Watts"